tqch/tqch.github.io/cv.md

 ### UM-OIG Project: High-dose Opioid Transaction Prediction and U.S. Medicaid Pharmacy Fraudulence Risk Evaluation    $\small\text{May, 2020 – Sept.
 2020}$
 *Research Assistant*

-- Processed ∼500M transaction data from the Michigan Department of Health and Human Service, derived predictor variables including morphine milligram equivalents and opioid-involved overdose death rate by CDC prescription guideline and Michigan demographic data;
+- Processed ∼500M transaction data from the Michigan Department of Health and Human Service, derived predictor variables including morphine milligram equivalents and opioid-involved overdose death rate by CDC prescription guideline and Michigan demographic data
-- Investigated the relationship between high-dose opioid transaction with factors such as pharmacy owner- ship, geographical location and patient composition with weighted least square linear models;
+- Investigated the relationship between high-dose opioid transaction with factors such as pharmacy ownership, geographical location and patient composition with weighted least square linear models
-- Built three models using standard logistic regression, random forest and non-ignorable missing data meth- ods (Ibrahim and Lipsitz algorithm with Firth penalty) and compared the model performances on the hold- out set.
+- Built three models using standard logistic regression, random forest and non-ignorable missing data methods (Ibrahim and Lipsitz algorithm with Firth penalty) and compared the model performances on the hold-out set

 ### JPMorgan Shanghai Research Project: Pension Products    $\small\text{May, 2018 – Apr, 2019}$

 *Research Assistant*

-- Collected and analyzed seasonal data from 1974 to 2018: the investment of American Pension Fund Account on Mutual Funds and other economic variables;
+- Collected and analyzed seasonal data from 1974 to 2018
-- Established Multiple Linear Regression model of the investment of American Pension Fund account on mutual funds with regard to several economic factors;
+- Established Multiple Linear Regression model of the investment of American Pension Fund account on mutual funds with regard to several economic factors
--  Interpreted the model and found out the influence of U.S. economy and policies on the pension funds size.
+-  Interpreted the model and found out the influence of U.S. economy and policies on the pension funds size

 ## :briefcase: Work Experiences